In this guide

 - Can I be profitable trading prediction markets part-time?

-- Absolutely — numerous successful traders dedicate fewer than 10 hours weekly.
-The calibre of your investigation outweighs the sheer volume of hours invested.
+- Absolutely — numerous successful traders operate on fewer than 10 hours weekly.
+The calibre of your research outweighs the sheer volume of hours invested.

 - What tools do I need for this routine?

-- PolyGram platform for placing trades, a spreadsheet application for record-keeping, and access to your preferred information sources.
-Specialised software is unnecessary.
+- PolyGram's platform for placing trades, a simple spreadsheet for record-keeping, and access to your preferred information sources within your area of expertise.
+Expensive or specialised software is unnecessary.